 Another hint is to not use flash when others are photographing.
 One flash during a 10-30 second exposure from another photographer may ruin their shot.
 I have tried using flash in areas without people and it did not seem to help since the longer exposures using the magical natural light is the effect I find most appealing.

-Another recommendation that I learned from experience is to try to as a general rule never get in your frame a section of the rock up on the top area that is directly lit by the sun.
-It looks like it will come out but in reality it will be a blown out highlight due to the long exposure and can ruin your image.
+Another recommendation that I learned from experience is to try to as a general rule never get in your frame a section of the rock upon the top area that is directly lit by the sun.
+It looks like it will come out but in reality, it will be a blown-out highlight due to the long exposure and can ruin your image.
 One option is to photograph two different exposures of the same scene and combine them later.
-If using slide film, you could expose for the highlight area and let the shadow areas go dark.
-You can then try to bring out the shadow or darker areas in post production.
+If using slide film, you could expose for the highlighted area and let the shadow areas go dark.
+You can then try to bring out the shadow or darker areas in post-production.

-Both Upper Antelope Canyon and Lower Antelope Canyon where different experiences for me.
+Both Upper Antelope Canyon and Lower Antelope Canyon were different experiences for me.
 You may want to go to Upper Antelope Canyon on one visit and Lower Antelope Canyon on the next.
 If you want to visit both on the same day, part of the entrance fee is for a general daily permit to go on the Navajo tribal land.
 If you show them your receipt at the other canyon, you do not need to pay that part of the fee again.
-I would make an appointment in advance with the tour to Upper Antelope Canyon in the general 10am to 2pm prime time slot and go early in the morning to the Lower Antelope Canyon for one or two hours.
+I would make an appointment in advance with the tour to Upper Antelope Canyon in the general 10 am to 2 pm prime time slot and go early in the morning to the Lower Antelope Canyon for one or two hours.